-6 Simple Ways Periscope Helps to Improve Your Marketing
+6 Ways Periscope Will Make Your Marketing Better

 The internet has made the world a much smaller place, and the launch of the Periscope app last year took it a step further.
 The app is partly responsible for bringing live video streaming to the mainstream.
 This allows users to broadcast video around the world in real-time.